houadjeto-dot/insighthub-server/README.md

 Full program flow end to end: register → submit → login as admin → approve → logout → search and find the approved project → view details → comment → bookmark

+### Navigation
+landing page (index) → search/submit → account (change to admin with logins or register as a student to go back to search/submit) → if at admin: approve/ reject/ edit → logout → student landing page

 ## Project Structure

 ```